jkohlin/wordpress-basics/2-ecosystem-theme.md

 Just like with any PHP file we need to wrap all PHP-code inside `<?php` and `?>`.
 Everything outside these tags are regular HTML.

-Starting from the top, we begin with a method called `get_header();`.
-This is a built in Wordpress method, which will include a **template part** into our current template.
-In this case a file named header.php will be found and embedded into our template.
-The content of this file contains html-header data aswell as body
+Starting from the top, we begin with a method called `<?php get_header(); ?>`.
+This is a built in Wordpress method which will look in our theme for a file called `header.php` and embed it's content into our template's top.
+In this file we will have code which applies to all templates, in a scenario where we had more than one.
+Making changes in header.php would then automatically apply to all our templates.
+The art of not repeating yourself with code is very important when creating themes.